LeungSamWai/LeungSamWai.github.io/index.md

 <hr>
 <h3 class="text-center">News</h3>
 - [&#x1F51D;] I am currently exploring new faculty position opportunities.
 I would greatly appreciate any recommendations or referrals you might be able to provide.
 Thank you.
+- [01/29/2025] Applying NN to explore the nexus of many-body theories is avilable on [arxiv](https://arxiv.org/abs/2501.15792)
+- [01/01/2025] Collaborative research with an undergraduate student on the finite expression method for learning epidemiology systems is now available on [arXiv](https://arxiv.org/pdf/2412.21049)
 - [12/01/2024] &#x1F680; Our paper on learning the effective many-body interactions was accepted by Physical Review Research!
 Many thanks to all the collaborators for their efforts!
 - [10/10/2024] &#x1F680; AlterSGD has been accepted by Multimedia Modeling 2025.
 This work will be presented in [**BEST PAPER SESSION**](https://mmm2025.net/conference/#program-at-a-glance) 	&#x1F3AF;.
 - [09/30/2024] &#x1F680; AI-driven VQE has been accepted by Chemical Physics Reviews.